 This bipolar depression test provides instant and personalized self scoring.

-Note this is a bipolar depression quiz for screening purposes and obviously cannot provide a conclusive diagnosis over the Internet.
+Note this is a bipolar depression quiz for screening purposes and obviously cannot provide a conclusive diagnosis, as it is a test taken on the Internet.

 Promise you will discuss your test with an expert?
 Ok, lets begin: